 It’s best to only proceed to trial if you are confident you have sufficient evidence to support your case.
 You will have to prove to the judge or jury that everything you claim is “more likely than not” true.

 This is where a Smyrna personal injury lawyer is invaluable.
-They can advise you on the best decision for your situation, helping you weigh the pros and cons.
+Our attorneys in Smyrna, GA can advise you on the best decision for your situation, helping you weigh the pros and cons.
 And if you do decide to sue, they can help you build the strongest case possible.

 Do I Really Need a Personal Injury Lawyer?